Click here to complete our online volunteer application form.

-Applications to become a volunteer tutor are received year-round!
+You can apply to become a volunteer tutor all year-round!
 The first step is to complete our online application form and if accepted, you will be invited to complete an enhanced DBS check and attend one of our training sessions.
-You will be invited to sign up to a tutoring programme that suits your schedule.
+Following this you will be invited to sign up to a tutoring programme that suits your schedule.

 What's a DBS check?
 How do I get one?

 An enhanced DBS check is a criminal record check, which Action Tutoring are required to carry out for all volunteers.
 DBS checks enable us to make safe recruitment decisions and prevent unsuitable people from working with children and young people.

 Action Tutoring complies with the relevant DBS Code of Practice and undertakes to treat all applicants for positions fairly.